ChildsplayOSU/bogl/Tutorials/Input.md

 let X = 5 in X + 5
 ```

-Since we're reading in a value from input, we want to use that instead, and that would like like:
+Since we're reading in a value from input, we want to use that instead, and that would be like:
 ```
 let x = input in ...
 ```